Up to 60% off sofas & mattresses — limited‑time deals.

 Front and back seat rails 2 2x4 Inside width + (2 x rail thickness) Forms the long sides of the base

-Side seat rails 2 2x4 Seat depth Set the inside depth
+Side seat rails 2 2x4 Seat depth Sets the inside depth

-Center support rail 1 2x4 Seat depth Prevents sagging
+Center support rail 1 2x4 Seat depth Prevents mid-span sagging

-Leg posts 4 4x4 or doubled 2x4 Seat platform height + frame thickness Add feet/glides if needed
+Leg posts 4 4x4 or doubled 2x4 Seat platform height + frame thickness Add feet or glides if needed

-Seat slats 8–12 1x4 or 1x6 Inside width Space for drainage
+Seat slats 8–12 1x4 or 1x6 Inside width Leave space for drainage

-Back uprights 3–4 2x4 Back height More uprights = stiffer back
+Back uprights 3–4 2x4 Back height More uprights make a stiffer back

 Step 1: Square and assemble the base frame

-1. Cut the front/back rails and the side rails.
+1. Cut the front and back rails plus the side rails.

-2. Dry-fit into a rectangle, then check diagonal measurements.
-If the diagonals match, it’s square.
+2. Dry-fit them into a rectangle and check the diagonals.
+Matching diagonals mean the frame is square.

 3. Pre-drill and assemble with exterior structural screws.
-Add glue if desired.
+Add glue if you want the extra stiffness.

-4. Install the center support (at the midpoint) so the seat doesn’t sag over time.
+4. Install the center support at the midpoint so the seat does not sag over time.

 Step 2: Add legs and prevent racking

-Attach legs so the load transfers straight down:
+Attach the legs so the load travels straight down into the frame:

-• Place legs inside the corners (simplest) or wrap them around corners (stronger, more complex).
+• Place the legs inside the corners for the simplest layout, or wrap them around the corners if you want a stronger but more complex build.

-• Reinforce each leg with corner blocks or short braces fastened to both rails.
+• Reinforce each leg with corner blocks or short braces fastened into both rails.

-• If your sofa is long, add an additional center leg under the center support.
+• If the sofa is long, add a center leg under the center support.

-To resist side-to-side sway, add at least one of the following:
+To keep the frame from swaying side to side, add at least one of the following:

 • Diagonal braces under the seat